feed3r/Eon3D/README.md

 Overview
 --------

-Eon3D is a simplistic 3D software rendered inspired by (now abandoned?)
+Eon3D is a simplistic 3D software rendered derived by (now abandoned?)
 Plush3D by Nullsoft.

 Eon3D is an exploration and learning project on the branch of the 3D